Section One - What is technology?

 Technology is everything that does not work yet - Danny Hills

-Nice.
-Good for a PowerPoint presentation, but still a bit nondescriptive and like most quotes a bit of a cliche but if you like technology quotes there are websites with thousands of them.
+Nice!
+Great for a PowerPoint presentation, but still a bit nondescriptive and like most quotes a bit of a cliche but if you are the kind of person that likes technology quotes there are websites with thousands of them.

 A pyramid of technology

 For this crash course, we think the best way to make you feel what technology is, is by introducing the Pyramid of Technology.
+Smart, people like pyramids!
 The pyramid of technology is a concept that was introduced by Koert van Mensvoort.
 These are the words with which he introduces his concept:

 “With the Pyramid of Technology I propose a model to describe the various levels at which technology may function in our lives.
 The pyramid is inspired by Maslow’s Hierarchy of Needs (Maslow, 1943), which describes human requirements like nutrition, shelter, security and love in subsequent stages.
 Similar to Maslow’s model, technologies can move up and down through various levels of the pyramid, while lower stages need to be fulfilled before the next stage can be attained.
 Although the Pyramid of Technology will certainly not answer all our technology related questions, it can serve as a tool for scientists, inventors, engineers, designers and entrepreneurs to position themselves in the playing field of technological development and eventually create better technology.